-5 Tech-Driven CX Insights to Pair With Live Support to Delight Your Customers is our three part series on how new technologies are affecting one of the oldest aspects of business - client care.
+5 Tech-Driven CX Insights to Pair With Live Support Solutions to Delight Your Customers is our three-part series on how new technologies are affecting one of the oldest aspects of business - client care.
 This is part one.
-Check back next week for part two on Friday, October 18.
+Check back next week for part two.

 Chatbots.
 Artificial Intelligence.
 Omni-channel algorithms.
 Integrated Voice Response (IVR)-enabled phone support.
 Robot butlers.